verazb/verazb.github.io/index.md

 ## Teaching

-- **Causal Inference for Policy Evaluation**, M.Sc. and Ph.D., University of Basel (2021, 2022)
+- Causal Inference for Policy Evaluation, M.Sc. and Ph.D., University of Basel (2021, 2022)

-  For this course lectured by Conny Wunsch, Ulrike Unterhofer and I teach lab sessions where we implement causal inference methods by replicating papers in R.

-  Check out the lab session materials on [GitHub](https://github.com/verazb/Hippo).

 - Applied Empirical Analysis, M.Sc. and Ph.D. (lab sessions and teaching assistance), University of Basel (2020)